Here are eight films famous for either one line or one gesture — as well as being damn good movies.

 “Fasten your seatbelts — it’s going to be a bumpy night.”

-If you haven’t seen this one, you’re in luck, because it’s coming to the big screen in theaters across the county in March.
-LOTS OF THEATERS.
-Check out Fathom Events.
-I was surprised to see a large number of options in my area.
+If you haven’t seen this one, it’s time to check it out.
 If Fred and Ginger got me hooked, Margo Channing reeled me in to the world of classic movies.
 All About Eve is witty, sharp, human, with some deliciously evil characters to boot.
 All four women in this film were nominated for an Academy Award, the only time in Oscar history that honor has gone to four women from the same movie.

 And yes, they had seatbelts in 1950 — mostly in airplanes.